• Skip to primary navigation

 Aguadito de Pollo is the Spanish/Peruvian name for this bright green and very healthy cilantro chicken soup!
 You will find as many versions of it as there are cooks that make it.

-I am thrilled each and every time I hear that my passion for food has led others to explore, create, and find joy in the process... beyond mere sustenance.
-Peruvian Cilantro Chicken Soup is really just chicken soup with a twist.
+I am thrilled each and every time I hear that my passion for food has led others to explore, create, and find joy in the process… beyond mere sustenance.
+Peruvian chicken soup is really just chicken soup with a twist.
 I hope you will give it a try!

 🌶️ About Ají Amarillo Peppers

 Finding ají amarillo peppers in any form is not always easy.
-Since moving to Texas' Rio Grande Valley, I can reliably get both the frozen peppers and the paste at my local Latin foods market.
-Occasionally I buy the dried peppers, but the process of drying them does change the flavor.
+Since moving to Texas’ Rio Grande Valley, I can reliably get both the frozen peppers and ají amarillo paste at my local Latin foods market.
+Occasionally I buy the dried or jarred peppers locally or on Amazon, but the process of drying them does change the flavor.
 I have never been able to find the fresh peppers, but you may have better luck depending on your location!
+To learn more about Peruvian peppers, check out About Peruvian Peppers.

 Ají amarillo peppers keep for months in the freezer, and it is super simple to make the paste from the frozen chiles.
 If you can find the paste, I highly recommend keeping it in your Well-Stocked Pantry 😉